Frequently Asked Questions

 Where do the items at Carpenter and Cartwright Furniture Auctions come from?

-Most of the items we auction are end of line, surplus stock, cancelled orders or returns from major manufactures, importers and retailers.
+The majority of items we auction consist of end-of-line products, surplus stock, cancelled orders, and customer returns sourced from leading manufacturers, importers, and well-known retailers.